zakagan/WordFormable/README.md

 I considered the following characters to be my tokenizers `\n ,.!?()<>{}[]\/` Note that the first char is a new line, and the second is a space.
 End of file is also considered

-There is no maxmium word size within the given textfile.
+There is no maxmimum word size within the given textfile.
 The program dynamically allocates memory based on the basis string.